tanabee/gas-codelab/docs/codelab.md

 ![save gmail messages to Spreadsheet](img/save-gmail-messages.png)

 You can see the messages data in Spreadsheet!
-Although, it is better that the first row is filled column name.
+Although, it is better that the first row is filled column name to understand these columns easier.
 Replace 4th row as below and run the script.

 ```JavaScript
   var messages = [['Subject', 'From', 'To', 'Body', 'Date']];